 All Project Grant recipients must provide either a quote for or proof of $5 million liability insurance before KAC can release CKAF funds.
 Grant recipients may use grant funds to cover the cost of insurance.
 Insurance must be secured and paid for before project activities begin.
 The KAC can help grant recipients connect with a suitable insurer.

-If you require an extension for submission of this report, you must contact firstname.lastname@example.org before the deadline.
-Complete extension policies can be found in the 2021 CKAF Project Grant Guidelines.
+If you require an extension for a report, you must contact firstname.lastname@example.org before the deadline.
+Complete extension policies can be found in the Grant Guidelines.

 The KAC and the City of Kingston are committed to the continuation of CKAF.
-We want to support our applicants and recipients through the 2020 and 2021 grant cycles.
+We want to support our applicants and recipients.
 It is our priority that grant recipients are able to make the best decision for our community without fear of penalties.
 If you are forced to cancel your activities or withdraw your application as a result of COVID-19, it will not impact your future eligibility as a CKAF applicant.

-At this time, Ontario has outlined a COVID-19 response framework.
-We strongly encourage you to review this information and create a contingency plan to comply with the highest level of restriction possible, even for programs or activities scheduled for fall 2021 and winter 2021/22.
-Information on Ontario’s framework can be found here: https://www.ontario.ca/page/covid-19-response-framework-keeping-ontario-safe-and-open.
+We strongly encourage you to review Ontario’s COVID-19 policies and create a contingency plan to comply with the highest level of restriction possible, even for programs or activities scheduled for 2022 and beyond.
+Information on Ontario’s COVID-19 response can be found here: https://covid-19.ontario.ca/

 For applicants: Please keep in mind that your application is assessed on viability.
 Your plans must be adaptable to new public health measures.
 You must include in your application contingency plans that demonstrate to the jury that you will be able to meet your goals even as the response to COVID-19 continues to evolve.
 If you fail to present a viable plan, it will impact the jury’s assessment of your application.